drdaeman/logdna-logrus/README.md

 Check out the `example/` subdirectory for a simple example.

-Currently, the only way to set up hook is to use Logrus Mate.
+You can create hook manually, `New` method or using Logrus Mate.
 For HOCON configuration provider (the default), add a hook like this:

     your-logger {